canonical/kafka-k8s-operator/docs/how-to/h-cluster-migration.md

 ## Required source cluster credentials

-In order to authenticate MirrorMaker to both clusters, it will need full `super.user` permissions on **BOTH** clusters.
+To authenticate MirrorMaker to both clusters, it will need full `super.user` permissions on **BOTH** clusters.
 MirrorMaker supports every possible `security.protocol` supported by Apache Kafka.
 In this guide, we will make the assumption that the original cluster is using `SASL_PLAINTEXT` authentication, as such, the required information is as follows:

 ```bash
 # comma-separated list of kafka server IPs and ports to connect to